yuvi0508/dm/README.md

-# Create CDISC SDTM DM dataset
+# Create CDISC SDTM DM dataset in SAS Transport XPT file
+# Make use of CDISC SDTM DM XPT to generate Demographic Table and Listing